How To Estimate Your Project

 • Hold the level perpendicular to the slope in the middle of your hill

-• Divide the rise by the run (4ft level)
+• Divide the rise by the run (4ft level) to get your slope ratio

 How do I figure out my project area?